w3c/webappsec/admin/berlin-f2f-july-2015-agenda.md

 13:30 - 15:00 open session: how to get from today to "all-secure", migration plans, tools, gaps to fill, including non-WebAppSec work: Let's Encrypt, http-layer upgrades, HSTS

 A few open problems to think about: What about "optimistic/opportunistic encryption"?
 What does it mean for the web security model if we can transparently upgrade 'http' urls to full https-equivalance at runtime?
 What would allow apps to be willing to use 'http' urls with that upgrade capability as-if 'https'?
 How do we provide a migration path for data in localStorage or indexedDB for http origins to https?
-How do we think about origin boundaries for transport upgraded content?
+How do we think about origin boundaries for transport-upgraded content?